 Deductible Hobby Expenses

 A racing hobby, on the other hand, is an activity you engage in primarily for personal satisfaction, even if you happen to earn some money from it.
 However, if you do earn money from your racing hobby, the IRS requires you to report it as taxable income, even if you don’t expect the earnings.
 For example, suppose you enter a race with 1,000 other participants, and the winner receives a prize of $1,000.
 In the event you win the prize, you must report it on your tax return.
-But since the IRS is requiring you to report your hobby income, it will allow you to claim a deduction for the race fees, provided it’s $1,000 or less.
+But since the IRS is requiring you to report your hobby income, it will allow you to claim a deduction for the race fees up to the amount you received in hobby income.

 Jeff Franco's professional writing career began in 2010.
 With expertise in federal taxation, law and accounting, he has published articles in various online publications.
 Franco holds a Master of Business Administration in accounting and a Master of Science in taxation from Fordham University.
 He also holds a Juris Doctor from Brooklyn Law School.